kolowheel/diophantine-equation-solver/readme.md

-This solver for system of diophantine equation.
+This program is solver for system of diophantine equation.

 Example of usage is located in Main.scala.